qwaneu/qwaneu.github.io/training/test-driven-development.md

 ---
 title:  TDD - Test Driven Development Hands-on
 layout: other
-summary: "TDD in once sentence: write a failing test, make it pass, refactor and repeat - easier said than done.
-Take a deep dive in growing your test driven development skills."
+summary: 'TDD in once sentence: write a failing test, make it pass, refactor and repeat - easier said than done.
+Take a deep dive in growing your test driven development skills.'
-tags: [agile engineering, extreme programming, XP, TDD, test driven development, refactoring, unit testing, scrum developer, ci/cd, continuous integration, continuous delivery]
+tags: [agile engineering, extreme programming, XP, TDD, test driven development, refactoring, unit testing, scrum developer, CI/CD, continuous integration, continuous delivery]
 ---

 In this in depth practical course, you will learn Test Driven Development and master different unit testing techniques, like mocking.

 The focus of this course is on improving your unit testing skills, getting a better understanding of what a unit test is, optimizing test scope and performance, and learning techniques and guidelines for writing and maintaining unit tests.

-### Benefits
+## Benefits

 By participating in this course, you will: